maiadx/TDE-Classifier-Continued/README.md

 ## Installation & Usage
 Prerequisites

-Requires Python 3.12x-3.13x to be installed.
+Requires Python 3.12-3.13 to be installed.
 Install the required dependencies:

     `pip install -r requirements.txt`

-*we ran into issues with catboost not working on the Python 3.14.*
+*We ran into issues with catboost not working on Python 3.14.*

 ### Running the Pipeline

 The pipeline is controlled via main.py using command-line arguments.

-*--Train* Train the Model This will load the training data, extract features (if not cached), perform stratified cross-validation, and save the final production model to the models/ directory.
+*--Train* : **Train the Model**: This will load the training data, extract features (if not cached), perform stratified cross-validation, and save the final production model to the models/ directory.
 Bash

     `python main.py --train`

-*--predict* Generate Predictions: This loads the trained model from models/ and generates a submission file for the test set in results/.
+*--predict* : Generate Predictions: This loads the trained model from models/ and generates a submission file for the test set in results/.

     `python main.py --predict`

-*--tune* Tune the hyperparameters that are used in training the model, runs tune.py from main.py.
+*--tune* : Tune the hyperparameters: Performs trials in optimizing parameters that are used in training the model, runs tune.py from main.py.

     `python main.py --tune`

-To run the full pipeline sequentially:
+To run the full pipeline with its current configuration, use:

     `python main.py --train --predict`